ThibauldC/thibauldc.github.io/_posts/2025-07-11-direct-lake-to-import-mode.md

 ```

 ## Wrapping up
 With a bit of scripting and the right tools (Tabular Editor, PowerShell, and Power BI API), you can automate the process of converting a Direct Lake model to Import mode and rebind reports to the new dataset—saving you tons of manual effort.
-Full code can be found in [this GitHub gist](https://gist.github.com/ThibauldC/f22907ca6da5939f7af7050ec1511c5b).